 Before you sell your services on Pinterest you will need a one-page website or a blog.
 Again, you can buy a domain and hosting via Siteground.
 Create a list of services that you offer and a way for people to get in touch with you.

 There are various ways to do this, but you will need a solid Pinterest strategy to get your pins in front of the right people.
 I can help you with that.
 Hop on a call and get your Superstar Strategy LOCKED IN.
 I will be happy to figure out which direction you should be headed in or grab.

 4. How To Make Money On Pinterest By Pinning PPC Content

 The PPC (pay per click) content I’m referring to in this case is also known as syndication.
-Companies like ShopStyleCollective offer this, where you get paid per click as well as affiliate sale.
+Companies like ShopStyleCollective offer this, where you get paid per click with a commission bump for sales.

 Dictionary.com defines syndication as: